 The Ranger Conservation Corps Internship

 The Ranger Conservation Corps (RCC) is an urban environmental internship for high school students.
 RCC participants work on environmental restoration in Forever Wild sites located in our flagship parks.
-There are two RCC sessions each year (fall and spring), and each session lasts a total of 10 weeks.
-The program is offered every school day afternoon from 4-6 p.m.
-Students attend one day a week.
-There are openings for 900 students each year.
+There are two RCC sessions each year (fall and spring), and each session lasts 8 to 10 weeks.
+The program occurs one day a week, on a school day afternoon for 2 to 2.5 hours.

 For more information, call 311 (or 212-NEW-YORK outside of NYC) and ask for the Urban Park Rangers.

 “In the beginning of the year, I wasn’t doing so well in Biology, and Mr. Young encouraged me to join the program.
 Ever since then my grade point average has risen to 90%.
 Working with the Rangers has really, really showed me the dedication some people have for the environment, and it has inspired me to aspire for a career as a Ranger.
 Also, because of the program, I had one of the best Regent’s scores in my class; 84%!!”

 “It’s hard for me to write about one thing I enjoyed about RCC.
 I liked so many things that I did.
 I especially liked all the turtles.
 The best part of that is coming back every week and seeing all the different kinds of turtles we found.
 The BIG snapper was awesome.
 It was interesting to learn how turtles live, swim, hibernate, and eat.”

 James, RCC participant, Urban Park Rangers